carlmontanari/scrapli/README.md

 ## Using `Scrape` Directly

 All examples in this readme have shown using the "core" network drivers such as `IOSXEDriver`.
-These core network drivers are actually sub-classes of an ABC called `NetworkDriver` which itself is a sub-class of the base `Scrape ` class -- the namesake for this library.
-The `Scrape` object can be used directly if you prefer to have a much less opinionated or less "auto-magic" type experience. `Scrape` does not provide the same `send_command`/`send_commands `/`send_configs` methods, nor does it disable paging, or handle any kind of privilege escalation/de-escalation . `Scrape` is a much more basic "paramiko"-like experience.
-Below is a brief example of using the `Scrape` object
+These core network drivers are actually sub-classes of an ABC called `NetworkDriver` which itself is a sub-class of the `GenericDriver ` which is a sub-class of the base `Scrape` class -- the namesake for this library.
+The `Scrape` object can be used directly if you prefer to have a much less opinionated or less "auto-magic" type experience. `Scrape` does not provide the same `send_command`/`send_commands`/`send_configs` methods, nor does it disable paging, or handle any
-   directly:
+    kind of privilege escalation/de-escalation. `Scrape` is a much more basic "paramiko"-like experience.
+Below is a brief example of using the `Scrape` object directly:

 ```python
 from scrapli import Scrape